oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-one-iio-dummy.md

 -rw-r--r-- 1 root root 4096 Mar  2 16:02 uevent
 ```

-As you can see, there is many attributes and other stuffs inside it.
-Each attribute has some information, for example:
+As you can see, there is many attributes and other stuff inside the
+`/sys/bus/iio/devices/iio:device0` directory.
+Notice, that each attribute has
+some kind of information, for example:

 ```bash
 $ cat /sys/bus/iio/devices/iio:device0/name